ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 }
 ```

-So in this example you can see we're accepting ssl on port 4430, this is our "wss port" (WebSocket Secure), and then passing it to the unsecured port locally on 4011, this is our "ws port".
+So in this example you can see we're accepting SSL on port 4430 — this is our "wss port" (WebSocket Secure) — and then passing it to the unsecured port locally on 4011 — this is our "ws port".
 So if we want to connect to this node from a browser, we'd use port 4430.

 After, run the following: